-Opioids are subject to both, but chronic tolerance is due mostly to receptor modulation and neurohormonal changes.
+Opioids are subject to both, but acquired tolerance is due mostly to receptor modulation and neurohormonal changes.
 The bottom line is that over time, the dose of an opioid will have to increase to maintain a constant level of analgesia.

-DOSES OVER 90 MG MORPHINE EQUIVALENT PER DAY (SEE DRUG TABLE) SHOULD BE AVOIDED AND MUST BE REVIEWED BY THE PAIN CONSULTANT PM&R/MPT
+DOSES OVER 90 MG MORPHINE EQUIVALENT PER DAY (SEE DRUG TABLE) SHOULD BE AVOIDED AND MUST BE REVIEWED BY THE PAIN CONSULTANT PM&R

 Doses of 50 mg of morphine equivalents or greater are RED FLAGS due to increased risk and special consideration of risk.
-At these doses, heightened vigilance is warranted and consultation with ICT members is expected (Pain Consultant PM&R, BHC, Pharmacist).
+At these doses, heightened vigilance is warranted and consultation with ICT members is expected (Pain Consultant PM&R, PTPC and BPC, BHC, Pharmacist).
 Doses over 90 mg morphine equivalent per day (see drug table) should be avoided if possible (see pg.
-43).
+46).

-A CONTROLLED MEDICATION AGREEMENT IS REQUIRED WHEN PRESCRIPTIONS EXCEED 90 CONSECUTIVE DAYS OR > 500 PILLS PRESCRIBED IN THE PREVIOUS 6 MONTHS
+A CONTROLLED MEDICATION AGREEMENT IS REQUIRED WHEN PRESCRIPTIONS EXCEED 90 DAYS IN 4 MONTHS OR > 500 PILLS PRESCRIBED IN THE PREVIOUS 6 MONTHS.